-When I did a survey of the first 100 of them I found on Google when searching for “wedding DJ”, I found that less than 20% actually showed a price on their website.
+I did a survey of the first 100 DJs I found on Google and found that less than 20% of them actually showed a price on their website.

 A price is useful.
 It tells you if that DJ will fit into your budget.
 It’s not just limited to DJs either.
 The whole wedding industry seems to have this problem of putting a price online, even if it’s just a range or a ball-park figure.